Han-Cao/HarmoniSV/docs/index.md

 A toolkit to harmonize and filter structural variations across methods and samples.

-*** Last updated: 2023-03-19 ***
+*** Last updated: 2023-12-04 ***

 ## Features
-- Harmonize population-scale SV calling and force-calling results from any SV callers
+- Harmonize SVs discovered by different SV calling methods
-- Machine learning SV filter to balance accuracy and sensitivity
+- Filter high-confidence SVs with a random forest classifier
-- Fast VCF manipulation via `pysam`
+- Fast VCF manipulation, annotation, and conversion

 ## Important
 This documentation is not finished yet.
 Please type `harmonisv <command> -h` to get help for each command.